Pages

 It is not an academic question.
 There will come a time when it will need teeth.

-The UN has been called by detractors the World’s Largest Debating Society.
-Sometimes it seems like they can’t agree on when to break for lunch.
-Nevertheless, since its inception the General Assembly has passed over 14,000 resolutions.
-Unfortunately, they are “non-binding.”
+A Texan might describe the UN as 'all hat and no cattle.'
+Sometimes it seems like they can't agree on when to break for lunch.
+Since its inception the General Assembly has passed over 14,000 resolutions.
+Unfortunately, nearly all of them have been “non-binding.”

 So basically they are suggestions.

-During the Cold War, that meant deadlock: nearly everything the U.S wanted Russia vetoed, and vice versa.
+For most of its existence, that has meant deadlock: nearly everything the U.S wanted Russia vetoed, and vice versa.
 But not always.

 In the summer of 1950 the ambassador from the Soviet Union boycotted the UN because of its refusal to admit Communist China.
 The U.S. used that absence to pass a resolution and, on June 25, the Security Council began sending UN troops to Korea.